Can Public Large Language Models Help Private Cross-device Federated Learning?: Conclusion

 \section{Conclusion}

 In this work, we propose to improve private federated learning by using LLMs in public training.
-Inspired by the success of LLMs, we adapt on-device LMs with public subword tokenizers and pre-train on-device LMs on a large public corpus with distillation before private cross-device federated learning, where we observe significant performance improvement.
-We further leverage LLMs to aid public training of on-device LMs via distribution matching to sample public data close to private data distribution, which further improves the effectiveness and efficiency of public training, demonstrating strong private learning accuracy while minimizing the need for large amounts of public training data.
+We leverage LLMs to aid public training of on-device LMs via distribution matching to sample public data close to private data distribution, which further improves the effectiveness and efficiency of public training, demonstrating strong private learning accuracy while minimizing the need for large amounts of public training data.
 Our work sheds light on a promising direction to improve private federated learning with public LLMs.